davidjfelix-legacy/libJSHOL/README.md

 JSHOL stands for Javascript HTML Object Language.
 JSHOL is a subset of JSON that acts as a domain specific language for creating HTML5 documents using JSON obbjects.

+This project was inspired by SCSS/SASS and HAML.
+While I think HAML is a good step to prevent me from ever having to use HTML again, I don't think that it goes far enough to take advantage of existing tech and replacement methods.
+I also don't think HAML is accessible enough, since their DSL is parsed by Ruby and pretty little else.
+By having JSHOL be a subset of JSON and writing the validation/HTML generation library in C, I can help ensure that JSHOL is accesible to other languages and can be generated and sent over existing JSON services.

 ##Why?
 Why would you do that?

 I **hate** SGML, XML and HTML.
 Tag-based markup is a terrible plague on the world and should